RealityBending/RealityBending.github.io/content/post/2021-11-12-complexity_neurokit/index.md

 - Entropy
 - Lyapunov Exponents
 - Neurophysiology
-- Programming
 - Psychology
-- Methodology
 ---

 ## NeuroKit2 0.1.5 is out! 🎉

-In the [latest 0.1.5 release](https://github.com/neuropsychology/NeuroKit/releases/tag/v0.1.5) of *NeuroKit2*, our team has fixed several bugs in existing functionalities and in particular, expanded the support for computing complexity indices of neurophysiological signals.
-We added multiple new indices, including lyapunov exponents, hurst exponents, coalition entropy, and permutation Lempel-Ziv complexity to name a few!
+In the [latest 0.1.5 release](https://github.com/neuropsychology/NeuroKit/releases/tag/v0.1.5) of ***NeuroKit2***, our team has fixed several bugs in existing functionalities and in particular, overhauled the support for computing **complexity measures** of neurophysiological signals.
+We added a ton of new indices of **entropy** and **fractal dimensions**, including:

-Of course, the *NeuroKit2* Python package also includes tons of other useful features primarily devoted at physiological signal processing, which you can find out more about [**here**](https://github.com/neuropsychology/NeuroKit#quick-example)!
+- Petrosian's, Katz's and Sevcik fractal dimension
+- Differential, Permutation, Spectral, SVD entropy
+- Fisher information
+- Hjorth's and Lempel-Ziv's complexity
+- Relative Roughness
+- Hurst and Lyapunov exponent(s)
+- Detrended Fluctuation Analysis (as well as MFDFA)
+- ...

+You can compute them all using the new `nk.complexity()` function!

 To understand more about complexity science, we recommend reading our [preprint](https://github.com/neuropsychology/NeuroKit), which introduces the theoretical (and mathematical) meanings of complexity and reviews the existing studies of complexity analysis across multiple fields of psychology.

+Of course, the [*NeuroKit2* Python package](https://github.com/neuropsychology/NeuroKit) also includes tons of other useful features for physiological signal processing (see this [**quick example**](https://github.com/neuropsychology/NeuroKit#quick-example))!

-Watch our repo to keep a look out for more complexity functionalities coming up! :eyes:
+Don't forget to watch our repo to keep a look out for more complexity functionalities coming up! :eyes: